ArtBlocks/artblocks-docs/README.md

 ---
+icon: home
 description: A guide on getting started as a creator with Art Blocks.
 ---

 # Art Blocks 101 for Creators

+!!!
-**Please Note:** the primary audience for this document is artists who have already entered the pipeline for launching a project on Art Blocks.
+The primary audience for this document are artists who have already entered the pipeline for launching a project on Art Blocks.
 If you are currently waiting in the applications queue for Art Blocks, this documentation will hopefully provide a helpful guide for you in terms of what to expect, but many of the steps here will not be actionable for you until you have had a project shell set up by the Art Blocks team.
+!!!

 ## Documentation